Porges/ways-to-play/src/games/tic-tac-toe/index.md

 players: 2
 ---

-<p class="lead">Tic-Tac-Toe is a simple game for two players that is
-well-known to result in a draw if played ‘rationally’.
+<p class="lead"><span class="aka">Tic-Tac-Toe</span> is a simple game for two players that is well-known to result in a draw if played ‘rationally’.
 Unlike most board games, pieces cannot be moved or removed once placed, making it an ideal game to play with pen & paper.</p>

 <!-- excerpt -->